Detecting stochastic gravitational waves with binary resonance: Calculating the Kramers-Moyal coefficients

 The values of some of these drift and diffusion coefficients as functions of eccentricity and harmonic frequency are shown in Figs.~\ref{fig:km1-ecc}, \ref{fig:km2-ecc}, \ref{fig:km2-n}, and~\ref{fig:km1-n}; we focus on the coefficients pertaining to the period and eccentricity of the binary, as these are the most important for our envisaged observational applications.
 These coefficients, describing the evolution of the size and shape of the orbit, are independent of the remaining four orbital elements $(I,\asc,\omega,\eps)$, which all describe the orientation of the orbit in space.
 In Figs.~\ref{fig:km1-ecc} and~\ref{fig:km2-ecc} we plot the coefficients against eccentricity, assuming various power-law SGWB spectra $\Omega(f)\sim f^\alpha$, $\alpha\in[-2,+2]$.
 There are two particularly striking features that are worth mentioning: the first is that $D^{(2)}_{Pe}$ and $D^{(2)}_{ee}$ both vanish as $e\to1$, regardless of the SGWB spectrum; and the second is that $D^{(1)}_e$ changes sign at an eccentricity $e\approx0.4$ that is approximately (though not exactly) independent of the SGWB spectrum; the significance of this near-universal crossover eccentricity is not immediately clear.

 In Figs.~\ref{fig:km2-n} and~\ref{fig:km1-n} we plot the contributions from each of the binary's harmonic frequencies $f=n/P$.
 We see that the evolution of the period is driven by the $n=2$ harmonic for near-circular binaries, with all other harmonics having zero contribution to $D^{(2)}_{PP}$ and $D^{(1)}_P$ in the circular limit $e\to0$.
 This mirrors the frequency content of GW \emph{emission} from binaries, which is also dominated by the $n=2$ harmonic for small eccentricity.
 The significance of $n=2$ here can be understood by recognising that advancing a circular orbit in time by $P/2$ (i.e. the inverse of the $n=2$ harmonic) is equivalent to exchanging the positions of the two bodies, resulting in a setup which has the same GW emission and absorption properties.
 The eccentricity evolution, on the other hand, is dominated by the $n=1$ and $n=3$ harmonics when $e$ is small.
 In all cases, the contribution from higher harmonics becomes stronger for larger eccentricities, as the Fourier spectrum of the binary's response to GWs becomes richer.
+(Again, this is the same qualitative pattern that one finds in the case of GW \emph{emission} by the binary.)
 In the limit $e\to1$, we see a very simple pattern emerge in which each coefficient approaches a power law in the harmonic number $n$ (except for $D^{(2)}_{ee}$, which vanishes in this limit).